-To attain Financial Clearance to attend classes a student must return their signed Tuition and Fee Agreement to the Student Accounts Office and make acceptable payment arrangements to cover their balance in full.
+To attain Financial Clearance to attend classes a student must have a signed Tuition and Fee Agreement on file in the Student Accounts Office and make acceptable payment arrangements to cover their balance in full.

 Financial Clearance Deadline Dates

 All students should pay their balance by the deadlines specified below to avoid a Late Financial Clearance Fee charge and possible withdrawal from the University.